wp-plugins/icono-pure-css-icons/readme.txt

 This lightweight plugin adds the [Icono pure css icons stylesheet](http://saeedalipoor.github.io/icono/) to your WordPress site.

+= Icono =

+Icono is an icon pack that needs no external resources.
+Every tag can be an icon made with **pure CSS** by giving it the appropriate class.
+Just add iconos classes to any type of elements that support the psuedo-element.

+= Shortcode =

 The shortcodes [icon name] and [icono name] are available for easy insertion of icons in post or text widget content.
 See http://saeedalipoor.github.io/icono/ for available icons and their corresponding name.
 You can simply paste the name (with or without "icono-") or use name="icono-name" as a parameter.

-There are also the parameters color ans style (for more advanced styling) available.
+There are also the parameters scale, rotation, color and style (for custom styling) available.

+= Example =

+To show a big red arrow pointing left:
+`
+[icon locationArrow scale=2 rotation=180 color=red]
+`
+Note: scale=1 corresponds with the default of around 32 x 32 pixels for most icons.

 == Installation ==